tinymce/tinymce-docs/rtc/troubleshooting.md

 This documentation is in progress.
 Please contact us with any suggestions you think should be here.

 ## What happens if two clients attempt to establish a session at the same time?
-How does that impact on encryption key generation?
+What impact does that have on encryption key generation?

 As noted in the [Document ID configuration option]({{site.baseurl}}/rtc/configuration/#rtc_document_id), if a document ID is not known to the server, new initial data will be uploaded.
 If two users manage to do this at the same time, one will be forced to wait for the other to establish the session.
 This has implications for configurations using a dynamic [`rtc_encryption_provider`]({{site.baseurl}}/rtc/configuration/#rtc_encryption_provider).